 Intestinal parasites are abnormal inhabitants of the GI tract that live off and have the potential to cause damage to their host, negatively impacting many aspects of health in both children and adults.

-Although most parasite infections are localized within the GI tract, they can spread to other parts of the body and can live in the liver, bile ducts, heart, brain, lungs, pancreas, spleen, skin and the GI tract.
+Although most parasite infections are localized within the GI tract, they can spread to other parts of the body and can live in the liver, bile ducts, heart, brain, lungs, pancreas, spleen, skin, oral/dental area, and the GI tract.
 Parasites can burrow into the walls of the intestines causing large, crater-like ulcers to form.
 This results in an infection that spreads into the bloodstream, enabling it to reach many parts of the body.
 Parasites also adhere to the gut wall creating biofilms, where they live and hide from the immune system.
 Bacteria, viruses, Lyme and heavy metals can live inside the parasite too.

 The human body is a host to over 130 different types of parasites!
 The most common parasites are Blastocystis hominis, Giardia lamblia, Entamoeba histolytica, Crytosporidium, and Dientamoeba fragilis.
 Other types of parasites include roundworms, pinworms, tapeworms, hookworms, Trichina spiralis and Filaria.

 Parasites move all over the body and the brain weakening the entire system.
 They absorb vital nutrients, drain your energy causing fatigue, cause digestive difficulties, diarrhea or constipation, teeth grinding, itchy eyes, ears and anus, unexplained gas, sudden blurred vision, unexplained menstrual problems, slower reflexes, heart palpitations, loss of appetite or overeating, chronic fatigue and weakness.

 People with chronic, unexplained illnesses are most likely infected with a parasite. – Dr. Simon Yu, MD